aridjayarecipes/cutesrecipes.web.app/content/post/2336-steps-to-prepare-any-night-of-the-week-black-bean-burgers.md

 - "Use chopper on beans until no whole beans are left."
 - "Add rest of ingredients to beans"
 - "Form into very thin patties and refrigerate 10 minutes"
-- "Cook in light butter and oil for about 6 minutes on each side (It's important to cook them through otherwise they'll stay mushy)."
+- "Cook in light butter and oil for about 6 minutes on each side (It&#39;s important to cook them through otherwise they&#39;ll stay mushy)."
 - "Enjoy!"
 categories:
 - Recipe